+Travel.
 Norway excavates a Viking longship fit for a king.
 Missing ingredient for life finally found on a comet.
 Researchers have detected phosphorus on a comet – thereby completing the grocery list of elements that are essential for life.

+The discovery was made in data from comet 67P/Churyumov-Gerasimenko by the Rosetta probe a few years ago, strengthening the idea that life’s ingredients were delivered to Earth by comets.
+Six chemical elements make up almost all biological molecules on Earth: carbon, hydrogen, nitrogen, oxygen, phosphorus and sulfur (CHNOPS).
+How our home planet managed to become so bountiful in all of them has long been a mystery, but one of the leading hypotheses is that they were brought here long ago by comets, asteroids, and impacts with proto-planets.
 Yer bagdad irak.
 Myra' andriake port.
 Myra' andriake port – Recherche Google.
 Ten Ancient Persia Facts You Need to Know.
 Ancient Persian culture exerted a powerful influence throughout the Near East, and beyond, for over a thousand years between c.
 550 BCE - 651 CE and many aspects of their culture continued to influence others afterwards and up through the present day.

 Stunning leopard face reconstructed from ancient Egyptian sarcophagus.
 Archaeologists released a gorgeous image showing a digital reconstruction of a colorful leopard's face that once adorned an ancient Egyptian sarcophagus.

 A tomb nearby held something else rather unique: pine nuts.
 A tomb nearby held something else rather unique: pine nuts.
 Earth Could Have Once Been a Waterworld Covered by a Global Ocean, Study Suggests.
 When it was very young, the planet Earth looked rather different from the one we know and love today.

 For one, it had supercontinents - when the landmasses we currently live on were arranged in various configurations as they were pushed around by tectonic movements.
 But there may have been a period when there were very few or no landmasses at all, and Earth was a soggy waterworld, according to new research.
 Evidence found in the geologic record suggests that, around 3.2 billion years ago, our currently 4.5-billion-year-old homeworld was covered by a global ocean.

+If confirmed, such a finding could help to resolve questions around how life emerged roughly 3.5 billion years ago; in particular, whether it got its start in freshwater ponds on landmasses, or in salty seas.
 ‘Astounding new finds’ suggest ancient empire may be hiding in plain sight.
 SAN JUAN TEOTIHUACAN, MEXICO—On 16 January 378 C.E., a stranger arrived in Tikal, a large Maya city in what is now northern Guatemala.

 The newfound temple — whose roughly 150 congregants worshiped Yahweh but also used idols to communicate with the divine — was in use during the same period as the First Temple.
 Its discovery shows that, despite what the Jewish Bible says, there were other contemporary temples besides the First Temple in the kingdom.
 "If a group of people living so close to Jerusalem had their own temple, maybe the rule of the Jerusalem elite was not so strong and the kingdom was not so well established as described in the Bible?

 But some museums also house troves of other remains, filed away in drawers, that could reveal helpful details about their eras of origin.
 Usually, there’s no scientific literature describing these fossils, and only museum workers have access to them.
 Researchers call these unstudied items “dark data.”
 Native American lost city of Cahokia: Experts debunk myth surrounding its demise.